0xCAFEDECAF/VanLiveConnect/README.md

 * CD changer unit
 * Notifications and warnings
 * Satellite Navigation (maps are out of date but it's a nice gimmick 😇)
+* Setting format and units
+* Multiple languages (but some menus and screens are only in English)

 Note: availability will depend on your vehicle's configuration.

 Not yet supported:
-* Multiple languages (currently only English)
 * Setting brightness and contrast
-* Setting format and units (currently only degrees Celsius and kilometres)

 Will not support:
 * Setting date and time: your smartphone already knows...